algolia/instantsearch/packages/instantsearch-specs/content/widgets/menu.md

     description: the count of values for each item
   - name: .ais-Menu-showMore
     description: the button used to display more categories
+  - name: .ais-Menu-showMore--disabled
+    description: the disabled button used to display more categories
   - name: .ais-Menu-footer
     description: the footer of the widget (optional)
 ---